Unnecessary inventions that are hilariously useless

 AirStick

 Forever losing your Apple Airpods?
 Or simply worried that you might misplace them?
-Also a fiend for oriental food and wolfing down a good meal with some chopsticks?
+Also a fan of oriental food and wolfing down a good meal with some chopsticks?
 Then the Airsticks might be the perfect solution for you.

 "The perfect accessory for your Apple AirPods.
 Enjoy your favourite sushi on the go and never leave your chopsticks behind."